numfocus/gsoc/2016/proposals/maurya-kumar-raj.md

 I have worked on similar projects that had the same requirements and skill set.

 I also have interned at some research organizations like Indian Institute of Science Education Research (IISER) Kolkata, UNESCO.
-Apart from these I have also interned at start-up companies which includes Kanopy Techno Solutions, Pariksha.co, Pollinate Energy, Absentia Virtual Reality.
+Apart from these I have also interned at start-up companies which includes:
+* Absentia Virtual Reality
+* Kanopy Techno Solutions
+* Pollinate Energy
+* Pariksha.co

 ## Why this project?